TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.client.rst

 HTTPResponse Objects
 --------------------

-An :class:`HTTPResponse` instance wraps the HTTP response from the server.
+An :class:`HTTPResponse` instance wraps the HTTP response kutoka the server.
 It provides access to the request headers and the entity body.
 The response is an iterable object and can be used in a with statement.